semgrep/bento/SGREP-README.md

 The goal of `sgrep` is to allow programmers to express complex code *patterns* with a familiar syntax.
 The idea is to mix the convenience of grep with the correctness and precision of a compiler frontend.
 Using sgrep via [Bento](http://bento.dev/) to allow developers and security engineers to easily develop and run custom checks on every commit.

+Sgrep was recently presented at a meetup hosted at r2c: [the slides from the meetup are the best way to get a quick introduction](https://r2c.dev/sgrep-public.pdf).

 ## Principles

 sgrep’s design follows 3 principles: